Korean, Edit

 ⑴ Introduction

-① Goal: Choosing a robust policy under model ambiguity (i.e., transition probability P is uncertain)
+① Goal: Choosing a robust policy under model ambiguity (i.e., transition probability P is ambiguous)

 ○ Uncertainty: The probability distribution is known, but randomness exists according to that probability.